-At Key Stage 1 and Key Stage 2, teachers use the objectives from the National Curriculum for English to plan.
-In order to meet the requirements of the National Curriculum, the school uses elements of 'Talk for Writing' - the Pie Corbett teaching and learning style for writing.
-Each teacher provides a long term plan for their year group.
-They ensure an appropriate balance and distribution of work across each term including; fiction, non-fiction, poetry, reading, writing, spelling, vocabulary, punctuation, grammar and spoken language.
-Objectives from the curriculum are divided into each unit of work with many of them being repeated in a progressive form, allowing for fluency, accuracy and greater depth in reading and writing.
+At Key Stage 1 and Key Stage 2, teachers use Literacy Tree resources to ensure that the objectives from the National Curriculum for English are planned for, covered and re-visited throughout the year.

+Using the engaging and age-appropriate texts as a stimulus to plan from, each teacher provides a long term plan for their year group.
+They ensure an appropriate balance and distribution of work is covered across each term including; fiction, non-fiction, poetry, reading, writing, spelling, vocabulary, punctuation, grammar and spoken language.
+Objectives from the curriculum are divided into each unit of work and re-visited in a progressive form, allowing for fluency, accuracy and greater depth in reading and writing.
 Teaching and learning is then planned in more detail in our medium term plans on a PowerPoint presentation.
-These plans detail the specific learning objectives and expected outcomes for each lesson showing the progression throughout the unit and give details of how the lesson is to be taught (including differentiated independent work).
-Reading and writing expectations are held just as high across all subjects as we ensure children can transfer these skills across all subjects of the curriculum.
+These plans detail the specific learning objectives and expected outcomes for each lesson showing the progression throughout the unit and give details of how the lesson is to be taught.
+Reading and writing expectations are consistent in all subject areas as we ensure children can transfer these skills across the whole curriculum.

 See appendix for National Curriculum programmes of study for key stage 1 and key stage 2.

 PLANNING